Create safe sender lists in EOP

-Mail flow rule condition: A message header > includes any of these words > Header name:
+Mail flow rule condition: The message headers > includes any of these words:

-This condition checks the email authentication status of the sending email domain to ensure that the sending domain is not being spoofed.
+This condition checks the email authentication status of the sending email domain to ensure that the sending domain isn't being spoofed.
 For more information about email authentication, see SPF, DKIM, and DMARC.

 IP Allow List: Specify the source IP address or address range in the connection filter policy.
 For instructions, see Configure connection filtering.

-Use this setting if the sending domain does not use email authentication.
+Use this setting if the sending domain doesn't use email authentication.
 Be as restrictive as possible when it comes to the source IP addresses in the IP Allow List.
 We recommend an IP address range of /24 or less (less is better).
-Do not use IP address ranges that belong to consumer services (for example, outlook.com) or shared infrastructures.
+Don't use IP address ranges that belong to consumer services (for example, outlook.com) or shared infrastructures.

 Never configure mail flow rules with only the sender domain as the condition to skip spam filtering.
 Doing so will significantly increase the likelihood that attackers can spoof the sending domain (or impersonate the full email address), skip all spam filtering, and skip sender authentication checks so the message will arrive in the recipient's Inbox.

 Do not use domains you own (also known as accepted domains) or popular domains (for example, microsoft.com) as conditions in mail flow rules.
 Doing so is considered high risk because it creates opportunities for attackers to send email that would otherwise be filtered.

 If you allow an IP address that's behind a network address translation (NAT) gateway, you need to know the servers that are involved in the NAT pool in order to know the scope of your IP Allow List.
 IP addresses and NAT participants can change.
 You need to periodically check your IP Allow List entries as part of your standard maintenance procedures.